learn-co-curriculum/dsc-data-viz/README.md

 Scatter plots are used when you want to show the relationship between two variables.
 Scatter plots are sometimes called correlation plots because they show how two variables are correlated.

 For this example, you will use python's `numpy` library to create sample data.
-Numpy is a specialized package for scientific computing.
-It is primarily used for performing numerical operations.
-Don't worry about all of the details surround numpy right now, it will be introduced formally later.
+Since numpy is a specialized package for scientific computing, it is primarily used for performing numerical operations.
+Don't worry about all of the details surrounding numpy right now, it will be introduced formally later.
 For now, use [numpy's `linspace()` function](https://docs.scipy.org/doc/numpy-1.14.5/reference/generated/numpy.linspace.html) to quickly generate some dummy data for visualizations.
 The industry standard is to alias numpy as np.

 ```python